 And the beauty in that is knowing that we are moving and changing, which is always better than being stagnant, and regardless of what direction we find ourselves heading, it’s good to remember that it doesn’t mean that we can’t — at some point — grow back together.
 As I find myself back in the city that I called home for four of the most transformative years of my adult life, I have a deep sense that this is both the end and the beginning: it requires a letting go and a saying goodbye, and that in turn requires some grieving.
 But it also goes to show that God is moving in new ways, and that is always a reason to be expectant.

-So here I am: learning to reconcile my grieving with acceptance as I have grown and continue to grow, because even though it feels like some things are ending, I know that other (big) things are on right the brink of beginning.
+So here I am: learning to reconcile my grieving with acceptance as I have grown and continue to grow, because even though it feels like some things are ending, I know that other (big) things are right on the brink of beginning.